 4. How do you keep your patients educated and informed?

-Staying connected with patients between appointments helps build strong relationships and increase loyalty.
+Staying connected with patients between appointments helps build strong relationships and increase loyalty through effective patient care.
 Sending newsletters to keep them informed, both about what is happening around your office or advancements related to your specialty, can help build that connection.
 These newsletters can be informed about new staff members in your practice, events you are hosting, or even promote specials or new procedures in your office.
 Or you can send educational content with information about a patient’s recent diagnosis or tips for a healthy lifestyle.
 With the right patient communication tool, you can automate these newsletters to keep the communication consistent without spending extra time on the task.

 5. How do you set your patients up for success?